Canceled Apollo missions: Skylab Rescue

 One of the surplus CSMs, CSM-119, was modified to carry two additional crew and kept on standby for a potential rescue mission in case of issues on-board Skylab.
 During Skylab 3, a malfunction on the Apollo CSM docked to the station caused fears that the crew would not be able to return safely.
-CSM-119 was wheeled out to Launch Complex 39B on Saturn IB SA-209 during the mission and prepared for a possible launch.
+CSM-119 was rolled out to Launch Complex 39B on Saturn IB SA-209 during the mission and prepared for a possible launch.
 Two astronauts, Brand (commander) and Lind (Command Module pilot), would have flown the CSM to retrieve the three crew members.
 The problem was fixed without requiring a rescue flight.
 CSM-119 was returned to the Vehicle Assembly Building and remained on standby until the Skylab program ended.

 CSM-119 was also held as a backup CSM for the Apollo–Soyuz Test Project.

 Skylab 5

 Skylab 5 would have been a short 20-day mission to conduct more scientific experiments and boost Skylab into a higher orbit.
 Brand, Lind, and William B. Lenoir (science pilot) would have been the crew.